 Château Leoville Poyferre

 Château Léoville Poyferré is a Bordeaux wine estate.
-Under the Saint Julien appellation, it is classified as a Second Growth in the official 1855 Médoc wine classification.
-This beautiful vineyard, originating from the former Léoville estate in northern Saint-Julien, is one of the best terroirs of the appellation and certainly the richest among the Second Growths.
-Owned by the Cuvelier family for several generations, it benefits from an exceptional terroir, neighboring prestigious estates such as Latour, Pichon Baron, and Léoville Las Cases.
+Under the Saint Julien appellation, it is classified as a second growth in the official 1855 Médoc wine classification.
+This beautiful vineyard, originating from the former Léoville estate in the north of Saint-Julien, is one of the best terroirs of the appellation and certainly the richest of the second growths.
+Belonging to the Cuvelier family for several generations, it benefits from an exceptional terroir, neighboring great names such as Latour, Pichon Baron and Léoville Las Cases.
 The Château also produces a second wine 'Pavillon de Léoville Poyferré'.

 Filter